dougeby/IntuneDocs/InTuneDocs/DeployUse/allow-policy-managed-apps-access-to-o365.md

 For example, by only allowing the **Microsoft Outlook app** to access Exchange Online, you can **block the built-in mail apps on iOS and Android**, which don't have the data protection from Intune MAM policies to get email from **Exchange Online**.

+## Prerequisites
+**Before** you can configure MAM CA policy you must have an **Enterprise Mobility + Security or an Azure Active Directory premium subscription**, and the users must be licensed for EMS or Azure AD.
+For more details, see the [Enterprise Mobility pricing page](https://www.microsoft.com/en-us/cloud-platform/enterprise-mobility-pricing) or the [Azure Active Directory pricing page](https://azure.microsoft.com/en-us/pricing/details/active-directory/).

 ## Supported apps
 **Exchange Online**